-In order to ensure sustainable procurement, Lion is We will continue to reinforce supplier management and reinforcing coordination with materials producers and practice responsible procurement. production contractors to realize more effective supply
+We will continue to reinforce supplier management and practice responsible procurement.

 Monitoring Tool Main Initiative Initiatives in Which We Participate Lion Supplier Sustainability Self-Check Every year, we request that materials producers and production contractors carry out self-checks (using a survey developed by Lion) based on the Lion Group Supplier CSR Guidelines, which specify the sustainability initiatives we expect from these partners Supplier Ethical Data Exchange (Sedex) Lion joined Sedex as an AB member at the end of 2019 in order to further reduce social and environmental risk in its purchasing.
 We encourage our suppliers to join Sedex to reduce the burden of self-checks and request that they use the platform provided by Sedex to submit their annual self-check responses.
 Sedex?
 Member paper and other office supplies the Company purchases.
 However, the supply chains for these raw materials often contain environmental risks and human rights and labor problems that impede sustainable development.
 As such, based on the Sustainable Raw Material Procurement Policy, we are advancing the procurement of third partycertified products.